Update — August 19, 2014, 5:33 p.m. ET:

-James Foley has been missing for nearly a year.
-He was last seen on Nov.
-22 in northwestern Syria, where he worked on contributing videos from the civil war to Agence France-Presse for the media company GlobalPost, who is working to locate his whereabouts.
+Foley was last seen on Nov.
+22, 2012 in northwestern Syria, where he worked on contributing videos from the civil war to Agence France-Presse for the media company GlobalPost, who had been working to locate his whereabouts.

 Foley’s parents celebrated their son’s 40th birthday on Oct.
-18. “We remain hopeful that James will be found and safely brought home to his family,” they said.
+18, 2013.
+“We remain hopeful that James will be found and safely brought home to his family,” they said.
+His family did not respond immediately to BuzzFeed’s inquiry about the Aug.
+19 video, but his mother posted a statement on Facebook late Tuesday night:

 3. Edouard Elias, French